saroj379/Text_Editor_Desk_App/README.md

 # Compression - Decompression

-This is a Desk-app  to Compress to acquire less memory space on the desktop and as required, we can get the original form as doing <br>Decompression.
+This is a Desk-app  to <b>Compress<b> to acquire less memory space on the desktop and as required, we can get the original form by doing <b>Decompression<b>.